lee-zhg/Intro-Watson-Translator/README.md

 In this lab, you explore Translator APIs and perform text translation.
 Follow the instructions in the [Translation Test Drive](translation.md)

+## Lab 3 - Translate Document

+In this lab, you explore document translation feature.
+Follow the instructions in the [Translation Test Drive](translation-document.md)

-## Lab 3 - Build Force Glossary Custom Model
+## Lab 4 - Build Force Glossary Custom Model

 In this lab, you build a Force Glossary custom model.
 Follow the instructions in the [Build Force Glossary Custom Model](force-glossary-model.md)

-## Lab 4 - Build Parallel Corpus Custom Model
+## Lab 5 - Build Parallel Corpus Custom Model

 In this lab, you build a Parallel Corpus customer model.
 Follow the instructions in the [Build Parallel Corpus Custom Model](parallel-corpus-model.md)

-## Lab 5 - Calling Translator APIs in Sample Application
+## Lab 6 - Calling Translator APIs in Sample Application

 In this lab, you build a Parallel Corpus customer model.
 Follow the instructions in the [Calling Translator APIs in Sample Application](https://github.com/IBM/watson-speech-translator#use-the-web-app)